JackDunnNZ/aws-runner/README.md

 # Computation with Amazon Web Services

 This is a collection of scripts to help you easily perform distributed computation using Gurobi on Amazon Web Services (AWS).
+These were adapted from code originally by [Iain Dunning](https://github.com/IainNZ).

 ## Setting up required software